break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 };
 ```

-If you haven't noticed already, In the "Addons" panel under the "Controls" tab you should see a section called "Properties" with an input for the `label` attribute.
+In the "Addons" panel under the "Controls" tab you should see a section called "Properties" with an input for the `label` attribute.

-If you don't see the "Addons" panel at the right or bottom of where your component is rendered, click the menu button in the upper-right side of the page and select "Show addons" (or press `A` on your keyboard).
+If you don't see the "Addons" panel to the right or bottom of your component, click the menu button in the upper-left side of the page and select "Show addons".
 We will be using that a lot.

 ## Slots

 Attributes are a great way to pass data like `strings`, `numbers`, `objects`, and `arrays` into components, but sometimes you need to be able to pass markup or HTML into a component.
 That's exactly what [slots](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) are for.
-It is basically a placeholder for your content to go.
+It's basically a placeholder for your content to go.

 In our component, we will use a `slot` so we can pass content into our search `button`.
 Let's start by updating our template with a slot inside of the button.
-We can also define default content, if nothing is supplied, by adding between the opening and closing `<slot>` tags.
+We can also define default content by adding it between the opening and closing `<slot>` tags.
+If slotted content exists, it will override what we have added between the tags.

 ```ts
 template: html<MySearch>`